Is Daily NK a defector-run organization?

 Who are Daily NK’s stringers in North Korea?
 In China?

 Daily NK has spent years cultivating a network of informants in North Korea.
 For security reasons, Daily NK is unable to reveal the number of sources it has in the country.
-Readers of Daily NK articles will notice that sources hail from almost all parts of the country, including hard-to-communicate areas such as Kangwon Province and South Hwanghae Province.
-Sources include government officials, business people and others.
+Readers of Daily NK articles will notice that sources hail from almost all parts of the country, including hard-to-communicate areas such as Gangwon Province, Chagang Province, and South Hwanghae Province.
+Sources include government officials and business people.

 Daily NK also has sources in China who provide information about events occurring in China and across the Sino-North Korean border.